- Things to Do

 Use this handy guide to plan a trip full of easy adventure and quiet, memorable moments.

-Jacksonville offers lots to do: Food, soft adventure, and more.
-Experience our independent ethic restaurants, a dinner cruise aboard the Bayonet, and chain offerings you won't find in other cities of this size.
+Jacksonville, North Carolina offers lots to do: Food, soft adventure, and more.
+Experience our independent ethic restaurants and chain offerings you won't find in other cities of this size.
 Tour our one-of-a-kind national military memorials, get on the water, soak up the beach and shop in Swansboro.
 Whether you're doing a solo dive, traveling as a couple or getting together with friends, this itinerary offers a well-rounded experience with just the right balance of "thrill and chill."

 Day One: Explore Our Gardens & Find Fun Sips